Cassumbra/dod-ecsrii-community/README.md

 # Changes to the original mod

+### Planned
+- Make potions give empties when quaffed.
+You need empties to craft (some?) potions (Not sure abt this one...).
+You can also drink from fountains to fill empties (This is definitely good, though!).
+- Wand rework.
+Wands should fill certain criteria:
+  - External effects to contrast with the internal effects of potions.
+  - Wands should serve as powerful utility tools.
+(Damaging effects should be AOE, targetted towards specific kinds of enemies, or should have extra utility effects besides damaging)
+  - Wand descriptions should be more descriptive (while keeping their humor).
+- Rework magic training to give you discounts when casting spells.
+- Give Wand Lore a skill that drains wands and gives extra bonuses the more skillpoints you have invested in Wand Lore.
+  - Drained wand gives you MP (And also a burnt out wand.)
+  - Drained wand gives you a temporary buff to magic power.
+(This can stack.)
+  - Drained wand gives you a random reagent for wandcrafting.
+  - Drained wand gives you a temporary buff to haywire chance.
+(This can stack.)
+  - Drained wand gives you MP (And also a burnt out wand.)
+  - Drained wand gives you a random reagent for wandcrafting.
+- Alchemists should get bonuses for crafting ingots the same way Tinkerers and Smiths do.
+(Not sure about this one.)
+Yes, these are changes to much more than just the core skills.
+ITS ALL CONNECTED.
+EVERYTHINGS CONNECTED.

 ### In progress
 - Revamp Killer Vegan as a new skill, Organic Free Range Farmer